HealthSouthern48/KLOQOWEJ-story/README.md

 # KLOQOWEJ-story

-Files to be put on the public server;
+Files to be put on the public server.

-the website can be accessed at `http://ugdev.cs.smu.ca/~group15/` for general use.
+The website can be accessed at [https://ugdev.cs.smu.ca/~group15/](https://ugdev.cs.smu.ca/~group15/) for general use.

 ## Installation and Updating